 Under current laws, your ability to take legal action will hinge on the severity of your injury.
-At Morgan & Morgan’s Daytona Beach office, our car accident attorneys understand which pieces of evidence will be vital in demonstrating the gravity of your injury and proving that you have the right to pursue additional compensation through a personal injury lawsuit.
+At Morgan & Morgan’s Daytona Beach office, our car crash attorneys understand which pieces of evidence will be vital in demonstrating the gravity of your injury and proving that you have the right to pursue additional compensation through a personal injury lawsuit.

 How Can Personal Injury Protection (PIP) Insurance Affect My Car Accident Case?

 Florida has made changes to its insurance laws to reduce the number of crash-related lawsuits and to lower insurance rates.
 Automobile wreck victims must meet an “injury threshold” to be eligible to pursue additional compensation through a personal injury lawsuit.
 Injuries which meet this threshold include paralysis, brain damage, significant head injuries, permanent scarring and disfigurement, or fractured bones.